Protecting The Environment

 Luxottica was the first Italian company to obtain the ISO 50001 certification (the international standard for energy management issued in June 2011), for its energy management system for the Agordo factory, the Group’s operational core.
-This was followed in 2012 by the other five Italian manufacturing facilities, the Chinese and Brazilian manufacturing facilities, Milan headquarters and Barberini lens manufacturing plant in Germany.
+This was followed over the years by the other Italian manufacturing facilities, the Chinese and Brazilian manufacturing facilities, Milan headquarters and Barberini lens manufacturing plant in Germany.

 Following a review of the standards, the Group immediately started the migration to the new ISO 14001:2015 and ISO 50001:2018 standards at all production sites and offices worldwide.

-The Group’s sustainability-based approach is also evident in its request for LEED® certification (Leadership in Energy and Environmental Design), presented by the Group for the new logistics hubs of Sedico, Dongguan and Atlanta constructed between 2016 and 2017.
+The Group’s sustainability-based approach is also evident in its request for LEED® certification (Leadership in Energy and Environmental Design), presented by the Group for the logistics hubs of Sedico, Dongguan and Atlanta constructed between 2016 and 2017.

-The obtainment of this certificate attests that the premises in which the new logistic hubs of the Group are situated have been designed and built respecting the surrounding ecosystem, starting with the selection of building materials.
-Also in this case, just like the other production and logistic sites of the Group, monitoring water and energy consumption, discharges, waste and the emission of green-house gases into the atmosphere follows Luxottica's standards, which are more stringent than those required under local regulations.
+The obtainment of this certificate attests that these sites have been designed and built respecting the surrounding ecosystem, starting with the selection of building materials.
+Also in this case, just like the other production and logistic sites of the company, monitoring water and energy consumption, discharges, waste and the emission of green-house gases into the atmosphere follows Luxottica's standards, which are more stringent than those required under local regulations.